NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ### Middleware

-(Technical description of the feature - 40ish words - 1 mark)
-Middleware integrates pre and post processing into the requests and responses methods, allowing a method to be evoked before the client receives a response and after the client returns a response, providing functionality to manipulate response or request objects.
+Middleware integrates pre and post processing into the requests and responses methods, allowing a method to be invoked before the client receives a response and after the client returns a response, providing functionality to manipulate response or request objects.

 ```js
   var cors = require('cors');